 Any of us who have stood in front of a classroom know that it all starts with student engagement, but there are several other reasons why principals love Flocabulary.

 2. Check the fine print for alignment

-Flocabulary lessons are aligned to both State and Common Core standards.
-Teachers can easily search for videos and full lessons by standard: https://www.flocabulary.com/standards/all/
+Flocabulary units and lessons are aligned to all state and national standards for ELA, math, science, social studies, as well as health and physical education.
+Teachers can easily search for videos and full lessons by standard, subject area, and grade level.

 3. Make sure students are well with SEL

 Flocabulary features over 40 lessons in their Social and Emotional Learning section.
 Teachers now have an engaging video and multiple activities to create learning experiences around topics like: Diversity, Effective Communication, Growth Mindset, and more.
 These videos visit relevant student scenarios using diverse characters practicing an SEL skill.
 In general, using music in the classroom supports social and emotional learning.
 With Flocabulary, you can elevate student voice, create moments for student creativity, and build student connections and community.